adrianhopebailie/http-payments/http-payments.md

 The body of the "Pay" header is defined as follows:

-    Pay: <payment-method-identifier> <amount> <address> <payment-method-data>

-Multiple "Pay" headers MAY be present in an HTTP 402 response.
+    Pay = 1#( payment-method-identifier RWS payment-amount RWS payment-address RWS payment-method-data )

+    payment-method-identifier = token
+    payment-amount = 1*DIGIT
+    payment-address = token
+    payment-method-data -token

+    ;token is defined in [RFC7231](#RFC7231)

+The Pay field-value consists of a comma-separated list of payment requests for payment using different payment methods accepted by the sender.

 The fields in the header are:

-- payment-method:
+- payment-method-identifier:
 The payment method identifier for the accepted payment method.
 Either a standardized short-string or a URL.

-- amount:
+- payment-amount:
 The amount that must be paid, expressed as an integer.
-The currency, scale and precision of the destination account are expected to be expressed in the account address.
+The currency, scale and precision of the destination account are expected to be expressed in the account address or interprted from the payment mthod data.

-- address:
+- payment-address:
 A payment-method specific payee address.
 For example, if the payment method is Bitcoin this would be a Bitcoin address.

 - payment-method-data: